troclaux/notes/aws.md

   - part of cloudfront's CDN
 - PoP (Points of Presence): edge locations used by cloudfront
 - improves content delivery by caching the content at edge locations
+- scales automatically to accommodate traffic spikes
+- does **not** directly improve database performance
 - DDoS protections
 - integrated with
   - shield